dankuck/dankuck.github.io/_posts/2021-07-29-trumans-map-6-politics-is-the-mind-killer.md

 “What are you gonna do now, Truman?” asked Whitley expectantly.
 She should have been tired from working all day, but the thrill of our fight for justice wouldn’t let her rest.
 And she didn’t mind the set back.
 She was just right for what I needed.

 “I promised myself I’d do whatever it takes.
-I guess we make good on our threat,” I said.
+We have to make good on our threat,” I said.

 “You mean…” She hesitated, but the edge of her voice was excitement.